 Much of what makes us human derives from the fact that we are eukaryotes, animals, tetrapods, mammals, primates, and apes.
-But when we use the term “human nature”, we are usually thinking of the qualities that set us apart from all other animals, even the other great apes.
+But when we use the term “human nature”, we are usually thinking of the qualities that set us apart from all other animals.
 While the most dramatic behavior was manifested more recently, evolution was hard at work defining the human animal millions of years ago.

 A. Meat, Hunting, and Cooking

 You are what you eat.
 By that adage, our Pleistocene ancestors went through quite a transformation.
 Our diet is one of the sharp dividing lines between humans and other apes.
 The two major unique elements of our diet are meat and cooked food.

 Chimps and humans are the only apes that eat vertebrate meat, and humans eat quite a bit more.
 Because we also eat a large amount of plant matter, we are classified as omnivores.
 Eating meat allows us to obtain more of our calories from animal fat instead of plant oils and carbohydrates.